Showing posts with label walk. Show all posts

 We saw the Shops and Canal Place with Mardi Gras statues in front.

-We took the Trolley up St. Charles Street where we saw historic homes, stores, The Auduban, the Zoo, and the Loyola College.
+We took the Trolley up St. Charles Street, where we saw historic homes, stores, the Audubon, the Zoo, and Loyola College.

-We saw a lot of homeless people, and trash everywhere, at the overpasses and sidewalks.
+We saw a lot of homeless people and trash everywhere, at the overpasses and on the sidewalks.

-We stopped at a chicken restaurant to use the restroom and sitting outside was a homeless young man asking me to buy him some chicken, I said we'll see.
+We stopped at a chicken restaurant to use the restroom, and sitting outside was a homeless young man asking me to buy him some chicken.
+I said, "We'll see."
 I went inside to use the restroom.
-I remember that I had a plate full of leftover food with me so when we went outside I gave the homeless man the food.
+I remembered I had a plate full of leftover food with me, so I gave it to the homeless man when we went outside.
 It also had a fork inside.

 He was thankful for the food.
 I was glad that I had helped one of the homeless.
-I had heard a man on the trolley say the government had sent money to help the homeless but the money was not used for that.
+I had heard a man on the trolley say the government had sent money to help the homeless, but the money was not used.

-We rode two different trollies most of the trolley workers were jolly and friendly.
+We rode two different trollies; most trolley workers were jolly and friendly.

 We headed back to the hotel.

-We had spent the day hopping off and hopping on the trolley, and we walked several miles.
+We had spent the day hopping on and off the trolley, and we walked several miles.

-We walked down to Canal Street and bought a day pass to ride the trolley.
-We rode to the French Quarters.
+We walked down Canal Street and bought a day pass to ride the trolley, which took us to the French Quarter.

 Beignets with Chocolate

-It came up a thunderstorm while we were eating and people flooded inside.
-They had a large roll-up door opened and when the rain started to blow inside they closed it.
-It was blowing hard and several of the employees got wet.
+While we were eating, a thunderstorm arose, and people rushed inside.
+They had a large roll-up door open, and they closed it when the rain started to blow inside.
+It was blowing hard, and several of the employees got wet.

-After the rain subsided but was still sprinkling we left and walked toward the Riverfront Mall.
+After the rain subsided, although it was still sprinkling, we left and walked toward the Riverfront Mall.

-We heard several Laughing Gulls and we rode the ferry across the Mississippi.
+We heard several Laughing Gulls and rode the ferry across the Mississippi.

 We walked to the Riverwalk Mall and shopped.
-I bought a shirt and a pair of shorts at Gap.
+I bought a shirt and shorts at Gap.

 I returned a top I had bought the day before.
-It was too small and swapped for a larger size.
+It was too small, so I swapped it for a larger size.

-The cashier/manager said all their clothes were coming in smaller.
+The cashier/manager said all their clothes were coming in more minor.

-We walked back to Canal Street and took the trolley up St Charles Street.
+We returned to Canal Street and took the trolley up St Charles Street.

-Meet a family from Vermont a journalist from Denmark and a couple of women looking for the Military Museum.
-We also met a couple looking for the French Quarters and I told them they would have to take the red trolley # 49 to get to the French Quarters.
+We met a family from Vermont, a journalist from Denmark, and a couple of women looking for the Military Museum.
+We also met a couple looking for the French Quarter, and I told them they would have to take the red trolley # 49 to get there.

 Historic Home on St Charles St